ankitects/faqs/src/how-can-i-donate.md

 to raise funds for development.
 You can purchase AnkiMobile on your Apple mobile device, and the proceeds from it go towards supporting Anki's development.
-You can also donate to [AnkiDroid](https://opencollective.com/ankidroid), which is developed by a different team
+You can also donate to [AnkiDroid](https://opencollective.com/ankidroid), which is developed by a different team.

 From time to time, people request other ways to contribute, such as by making donations via a site like Patreon, or via something like BitCoin.
 These would